BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 #### Smart Alpha

-Working the zero spec, if we could call it that.
+Bogdan: Working the zero spec, if we could call it that.
 Almost completed, with major help from Atpar.
 There is a kicker to that— there will be two different smart alpha flavours getting worked on at the same time.

 We are probably going to have to edit the whitepaper and all the docs out there to include both versions.
 You will get a feel for what those are soon.